tandasat/kraft_dinner/kraft_dinner/README.md

 ## Acknowledgement

 This driver is based on [kernel-driver-with-rust](https://github.com/not-matthias/kernel-driver-with-rust) by @not-matthias.
-Those are are interested in writing windows drivers in Rust should read his/her posts.
+Those who are interested in writing windows drivers in Rust should read his/her posts.

 ### Changes